-- 1. Remove steel strapping.

-- 2. Using "Clip Removal Tool" or thin pry-bar, remove top cover clips then remove top panel.

-- 3. One panel at a time, remove the panel clips then remove panel.

-- 4. Remove polyethylene covering from unit.

-- 5. Inspect for any visible damage.

-- 6. Remove any/all accessory boxes.

-- 7. Using forklift or another suitable lifting device, lift unit from skid and place on the 2900 cart or instrument bench.
+- 1. Remove steel strapping. - 2.
+Using "Clip Removal Tool" or thin pry-bar, remove top cover clips then remove top panel. - 3.
+One panel at a time, remove the panel clips then remove panel. - 4.
+Remove polyethylene covering from unit. - 5.
+Inspect for any visible damage. - 6.
+Remove any/all accessory boxes. - 7.
+Lift the generator from crate and place it on the 1220 cart or table/bench. - 8.
+The system may now be rolled to its point of installation. - 9.
+If possible, save the shipping container for future recalibration or repair.